KarstenKleinschmidt/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/Working-with-Administrative-Units.md

 #TODO: Example of assigning license for West Coast AU member

 #Get list of East Coast AU members
-$eastCoastAU = Get-AzureADAdministrativeUnit -Filter “displayname eq 'East Coast'” Get-AzureADAdministrativeUnitMember -ObjectId $eastCoastAU.ObjectId | Get-AzureADUser
+$eastCoastAU = Get-AzureADAdministrativeUnit -Filter "displayname eq 'East Coast'" Get-AzureADAdministrativeUnitMember -ObjectId $eastCoastAU.ObjectId | Get-AzureADUser

 #Attempt to set password for user in East Coast AU.
 All attempts to update users who are not members of West Coast AU should result in access denied.